quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #retry-format title="Retry Packet"}

 A Retry packet (shown in {{retry-format}}) does not contain any protected fields.
+The value in the Unused field is selected randomly by the server.
 In addition to the long header, it contains these additional fields:

 ODCIL:

-: The four least-significant bits of the first byte of a Retry packet are not protected as they are for other packets with the long header, because Retry packets don't contain a protected payload.
-These bits instead encode the length of the Original Destination Connection ID field.
+: These bits the length of the Original Destination Connection ID field.
 The length uses the same encoding as the DCIL and SCIL fields.

 Original Destination Connection ID: